research-fosdem/research-fosdem.github.io/CODE_OF_CONDUCT.md

 # Reporting
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the devroom organising team immediately.

-Instances of abusive, harassing, or otherwise unacceptable behavior may also be reported to the organisers responsible for enforcement at [anonymous Google form?]
+Instances of abusive, harassing, or otherwise unacceptable behavior may also be reported to the organisers responsible for enforcement at [framaform linked here].

 All complaints will be considered, reviewed and investigated promptly and fairly by the conference organisers, who will collectively decide on appropriate action.
 All devroom organisers are obligated to respect the privacy and security of the reporter of any incident.